-To get the data that you need, you need to talk to the right people in each market-validation step.
-You need to think about both the population of potential customers, and specifically, whom in their organizations to include in your voice of the customer efforts.
+To get the data you need, you need to talk to the right people at the right customers in each market-validation step.

 You also need to make sure that you target the right people in your customers’ organizations.
 You can think of these people in terms of three different buying personas – economic, technical, and user.
 The economic buyer is the person or group of people that make the final decision to buy.
 The technical buyer determines if your equipment can perform the required task and sets the technical buying specifications.
-And finally, the user buyers are those in the organization that will use the equipment once it is purchased.
-This includes operators and maintenance engineers.
+And finally, the user buyers are those in the organization that will use the equipment once it is purchased, such as operators and maintenance engineers.

 How to Talk about Future Products

-In all of these voice of the customer market validation steps, you will be talking to your customers and likely your sales force about products that are not yet for sale.
-This is a tricky situation that, if mishandled, can:
+In voice-of-the-customer market validation, you will be talking to your customers and likely your sales force about products that are not yet for sale.
+If you mishandle voice-of-the-customer conversations, you can

 - Over commit your company